awsdocs/aws-lambda-developer-guide/doc_source/with-mq.md

   }
 }
 ```
-In the RabbitMQ example, `test` is the name of the RabbitMQ queue, and `/` is the name of the virtual host\.
-When receiving messages, the event source lists messages under `test::/`\.
+In the RabbitMQ example, `pizzaQueue` is the name of the RabbitMQ queue, and `/` is the name of the virtual host\.
+When receiving messages, the event source lists messages under `pizzaQueue::/`\.

 ## Execution role permissions<a name="events-mq-permissions"></a>